joanpao/Blogspot_EA5JTT/README.md

 # SONOTRIGGER-SOFTWARE and EA5JTT Blogs Index

-Comprehensive index of technical articles, projects, and radiofrequency research from the [SONOTRIGGER-SOFTWARE](https://sonotrigger-software.blogspot.com/) and [EA5JTT](https://ea5jtt.blogspot.com/) blogs.
+Comprehensive index of technical articles and radiofrequency research.

 > [!IMPORTANT]
 > All software developments and source code can be found at: